Di-123-Di/Auro-Social-App/README.md

 4. Make sure your frontend `.env.production` file has the correct Render deployment URL
 5. After deployment, URLs will automatically use your Render domain instead of localhost

+### MongoDB Configuration

+Before your application can connect to MongoDB Atlas from Render, you need to:

+1. Log in to MongoDB Atlas dashboard
+2. Navigate to Network Access under SECURITY
+3. Click + ADD IP ADDRESS
+4. Select "Allow Access from Anywhere" (adds 0.0.0.0/0) or add Render's IP specifically
+5. Add a comment (e.g., "Render Deployment") and confirm

+These steps are essential to allow your deployed application to connect to your database.

+### Common Deployment Issues

+- If you see CORS errors in the console, check that the `VITE_API_URL` environment variable is correctly set
+- For MongoDB connection errors, verify IP access settings and database credentials
+- The free tier will spin down with inactivity, which can delay requests by 50 seconds or more
+- For a smoother experience during demonstrations, visit your app a few minutes before to warm up the server

 ## Project Structure

 ```